-On December 1, 1924, the Glessners and the Chicago Chapter of the American Institute of Architects sign a deed of gift that would give the house to the CCAIA upon the Glessners’ deaths, provided that it be used, according to the deed, “solely for the purposes of architecture and the allied arts and sciences… The house is to be known as GLESSNER HOUSE.”
-Mrs. Glessner died in 1932, Mr. Glessner in 1936.
-The high costs of repairs in Depression-era Chicago led the CCAIA to return the house to the Glessners’ family in 1937.
-The heirs deeded the house to the Armour Institute (now the Illinois Institute of Technology), and in 1946, Lithographic Technical Foundation leased the house and converted it, leaving the original floorplan intact.
-The graphic design company bought the house in 1958 and relocated in 1965, trying to sell the house for $70,000.
-A handful of local architects join together in 1966 to form the Chicago School of Architecture Foundation in order to save Glessner House.
-The Chicago School of Architecture Foundation eventually bought it for $35,000 in 1966, and spun off Glessner House in 1994.
+On December 1, 1924, the Glessners and the Chicago Chapter of the American Institute of Architects signed a deed of gift that would give the house to the CCAIA upon the Glessners’ deaths, provided that it be used, according to the deed, “solely for the purposes of architecture and the allied arts and sciences… The house is to be known as GLESSNER HOUSE.”
+Frances Glessner died in 1932 and John Glessner in 1936.
+The high costs of maintenance in Depression-era Chicago led the CCAIA to return the house to the Glessner family in 1937.
+The heirs deeded the house to the Armour Institute (now the Illinois Institute of Technology), and in 1946, the Lithographic Technical Foundation leased the house and converted it for their use, leaving the original floorplan intact.
+The company bought the house in 1958 but relocated to Pittsburgh, Pennsylvania in 1965, placing the house up for sale at $70,000.
+A handful of local architects and early preservationists joined together in 1966 to form the Chicago School of Architecture Foundation in order to save Glessner House.
+The Foundation bought the house for $35,000 in December 1966, and spun off Glessner House Museum as a separate non-profit corporation in 1994.

 1960 - designated an honorary Chicago landmark